-Janus's biggest commodity group spend is steel coils, which is subject to price volatility due to external factors, and comprises approximately, 63.3% and 60.7% of commodity spend, for the period ended April 2, 2022 and period ended March 27, 2021, respectively.
+Janus's biggest commodity group spend is steel coils, which is subject to price volatility due to external factors, and comprises approximately, 61.3% and 61.8% of commodity spend on a consolidated level for the fiscal year ended December 26, 2020 and the fiscal year ended January 1, 2022, respectively.
 Historically, exposures associated with these costs were primarily managed through terms of the sales and by maintaining relationships with multiple vendors.
 Prices for spot market purchases were negotiated on a continuous basis in line with the market at the time.
 Other than short term supply contracts and occasional strategic purchases of larger quantities of certain raw materials, we generally buy materials on an as-needed basis.
 In early 2020 Janus entered into multiple fixed price agreements to combat fluctuations in the price of steel locking in prices and will continue to do so in the future.
-These fixed price agreements expect to cover 30.5% of estimated steel purchases for fiscal year end 2022.
+These fixed price agreements expect to cover approximately 52.0% of estimated steel purchases for fiscal year end.
 We have not entered into hedges with respect to our raw material costs at this time, but we may choose to enter into such hedges in the future.